EvalsOne/MCP-connect/deploy/e2b/README.md

   - Example: `--dockerfile e2b.Dockerfile.minimal`

 - `--alias`
   - What: assign a human-friendly alias to the built template.
-Defaults based on `--variant`:
+Defaults based on `--variant` and environment:

+  Default for development:
     - `full` → `mcp-dev-gui`
     - `simple` → `mcp-dev-simple`
     - `minimal` → `mcp-dev-minimal`

-  - Example: `--alias mcp-dev-gui`
+  Default for production:
+    - `full` → `mcp-prod-gui`
+    - `simple` → `mcp-prod-simple`
+    - `minimal` → `mcp-prod-minimal`

+  - You can also use custom alias, example: `--alias custom-alias`

 - `--cpu`
   - What: number of vCPUs allocated during build (int)